GenoRobotics-EPFL/run-pipeline/README.md

 The databases are formed through the sorting of the expeditions' results folders by the [create_test_db notebook](create_test_db.ipynb).
 The unsorted expedition folders are added to the `input` folder before running the notebook.

 Two test databases are already provided, they are the results of two Genorobotics expeditions: the summer expedition used for the publication and the Jardin botanique expedition.
-The raw contents of the unsorted expedition folders are not provided in the `input` folder because of their size.
+The raw contents of the corresponding unsorted expedition folders are not provided because of their size.
 Members can check them on the Genorobotics google drive.